youssef-gerges-ramzy-mokhtar/Distributed-Systems-Coursework/README.md

   - Ensuring Fault Tolerance on the Server Side by employing multiple Server Replicas

 # Languages & Technologies Used: (to be contd...)
+ - Java
+ - JGroups
+ - RmiRegistry

+# How to run the Project: (to be contd...)
   - rmiRegistry
   - JGroups
   - Client
   - Server
   - Api-Gateway

-# How to run the Project: (to be contd...)
   - Clone the Project
   - Explain the Folder Structure
   - What should be installed on the machine of the person running the code (JGroups already present in the repo)